How to print on fabric: The right techniques for fabric printing

 Thanks to its texture, it’s also extremely breathable and doesn’t wrinkle.

 Lycra prints beautifully and the hues are bright and vivid.
-We often use the sublimation process with thermal paper for lycra textiles including acrylic, nylon, rayon and spandex.
+We often use the sublimation fabric printing process with thermal paper for lycra textiles including acrylic, nylon, rayon and spandex.
 We use pigment printing for cotton bases with a lycra content.

 Take a look at the last swimwear purchases you made.
-You'll see that this material is polyamide lycra, a fabric manufacturers use for a lot of swimwear.
+You'll see that this material is polyamide lycra, a fabric that manufacturers use for a lot of swimwear.

-Popular textiles that include lycra include our Organic lily jersey, Stretch jersey and Eco Lycra bases.
+Popular textiles that include lycra include our Organic Lily JerseyStretch Jersey and Eco Lycra bases.

-If you’re looking for a textile to complete a DIY craft or a garment for your business, you’ll find one here, too.
+If you’re looking for a material to complete a DIY craft or a garment for your business, you’ll find one here, too.
 Our superior quality materials are excellent for lining, backing and facing matching printed fabrics.
 And minimum orders are just 1 metre!

 We’ve taken the time to source the fabric crafts used most in some detail so that you have all the information you need on how T’s, fashion, upholstery and cushions are printed.

-Fashion fabric : What to look for
+Fashion Material: What to Look for

 Printing for fashion requires an intimate knowledge of not only how the fabric looks and feels, but how it performs and drapes for the particular fabric.